CHRISTMAS LIGHT CALCULATOR™

 Christmas Light Calculator™

-How many feet of light strings should I put on my tree*?
+How many lights should I put on my Christmas tree?

-*Our Christmas Light Calculator™ works for both residential and commercial Christmas trees and lights.
-The calculation is based on standard 6" LED mini light spacing or 12" LED C7/C9 light spacing.
-Please see our Christmas lights for all your options.
+Our Christmas Light Calculator™ is designed for both residential and commercial Christmas trees and lights.
+It is based on standard 6" LED mini light spacing or 12" LED C7/C9 light spacing.

 The recommended feet of light string from our Christmas Light Calculator™ is based on what our average customer has felt is a perfect number of lights for their tree.
 Keep in mind that the result is not for the number of lights, but for the number of feet of light string you should use.
 This is based on light strings where mini lights are spaced at 6 inches apart, or C7 lights are spaced at 12 inches apart.
 For mini lights the actual number of bulbs will be 2x the recommended feet of light string, and the for C7 lights the actual number of bulbs will be the same as the recommended feet of light string.